MatthewBCooke/Pathfinder/README.md

 Pathfinder requires you to have Python 3.6 or later.
 We highly recommend installing Conda for python via the Anaconda 🐍 package https://www.anaconda.com/distribution/.
 Once installed, the installation of Pathfinder is easy.

 For the most recent stable version, cloning the GitHub repository or installing via PyPi is possible.
-For the most recent beta version of the software, the develop branch of the GitHub repository will host version currently being worked on.
+For the most recent beta version of the software, the develop branch of the GitHub repository will host the version currently being worked on.

 Installation Instructions: